web-eid/web-eid-spring-boot-example/README.md

 ![European Regional Development Fund](https://github.com/open-eid/DigiDoc4-Client/blob/master/client/images/EL_Regionaalarengu_Fond.png)

+**NB!
+Please note that the Web eID Spring Boot example code was moved to web-eid-authtoken-validation-java repository.<br>
+We won't be accepting pull requests or responding to issues in this repository anymore.
+We are happy to accept your proposals in the web-eid-authtoken-validation-java repository: https://github.com/web-eid/web-eid-authtoken-validation-java.**

 This project is an example Spring Boot web application that shows how to implement strong authentication and digital signing with electronic ID smart cards using Web eID.